NoNameSpecified/UnbelievaBoat-Python-Bot/README.md

 ### For questions about the bot and how to set it up: ask me on Discord at *<kendrik2.0>*

-## info: SQLite version currently being developped and will be released soon.
+## update on release date:
+I decided to combine the SQLite switch with a complete frontend rework.
+Thus, it may take a little more time before the new code is released.
+I would like to release during next week (2nd june - 8th june)
-The the message for the released tag "Legacy JSON version" for more info.
+See the message for the released tag "Legacy JSON version" for more info.

 ## Official repo: